Replay and Tampering Resistance

 Against stale reuse: Approval artifacts expire independently of the intent (default: 15 minutes).

 Against forgery: The signature covers the nonce as a committed field.
-Swapping the nonce in a captured artifact without recalculating the HMAC produces an invalid signature.
+Swapping the nonce in a captured artifact without recalculating the signature produces an invalid artifact.

 Defense: dispatch artifacts